ben16w/minui-favorites/README.md

 - `rg35xxplus`: RG-35XX Plus, RG-34XX, RG-35XX H, RG-35XX SP
 - `tg5040`: Trimui Brick (formerly `tg3040`), Trimui Smart Pro

-Use the correct platform for your device.

 ## Installation

 1. Mount your MinUI SD card.
-2. Download the latest [release](https://github.com/ben16w/minui-favorites/releases) from GitHub.zip.
+2. Download the latest [release](https://github.com/ben16w/minui-favorites/releases) from GitHub.
 3. Copy the zip file to the correct platform folder in the "/Tools" directory on the SD card.
 4. Extract the zip in place, then delete the zip file.
 5. Confirm that there is a `/Tools/$PLATFORM/Favorites.pak/launch.sh` file on your SD card.